bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - This payoff, when you would lose life, gain that much instead.
 Requires 6/5/4/3 tosses to recharge.
 		- [ ] ??? - Whenever you would take damage while this is on heads, this loses that many charges instead.
 5/10/15/20 charges.
 Recharges at the end of the round instead of each toss.
 		- [x] ??? - Flip a coin to tails and freeze it.
 If it is one of your coins, reduce its tails penalty to 0 this round.
-		- [ ] ??? - Return a coin to its default state (removes curse, freeze, stone, ignite, etc; removes Athena; reverts payoff coins to their base values; etc - basically destroy and recreate that coin in place as if you just bought it.)
+		- [ ] ??? - Remove all statuses from a coin.
 		- [ ] ??? - Gain 1 life.
 If not used, increase this by 1/2/3/4 this round.
 Resets at end of round.
 		- [ ] ??? - When you run out of life, destroy this and heal 1 Life.
 Payoff - increase this by 1/2/3/4/5/6.
 			- [ ] ??? - alternatively - heal 1 life.
 Increase by 1/2/3/4/5/6 each payoff.
 Resets when used.
+		- [ ] ??? - Drain all charges from your coins.
+Heal 1 life for each life removed (scaling could be 0.5 life, 1 life, 1.5 life, 2 life).
+For infinite use coins, drain counts as 1.
 	- [ ] **Bury**
 		- [x] ??? - Bury a coin.
 After 2 payoffs, dig it up and gain 5 Life and 5 Souls.
 1 charge always; life/souls increases with upgrades.
 		- [ ] ??? - Choose a coin.
 Bury it for 3 payoffs, or if it's already buried dig it back up.